| Route |

 Plans

-There are short term plans (up to 2018) to alter
+There are short term plans (up to 2018) to

-the layout of Sandyknowes roundabout (junction 4)
+alter the layout of Sandyknowes roundabout

-to give greater priority to M2<->A8(M)
+(junction 4) to give greater priority to

-movements.
-There are also long term plans (post
+M2<->A8(M) movements.
+There are also long

-2018) to build a new junction about a mile further
+term plans (post 2018) to build a new junction

-west than Sandyknowes to separate through traffic
+about a mile further west than Sandyknowes to

-and local traffic movements at this critical
+movements at this critical junction.
+Roads

-junction.
-Roads Service are planning to construct
+Service are planning to construct flyovers

-to take place within ten years (as of 2010).
+take place within ten years (as of 2010).

 Records